SeregaFreeman/vk-robot/README.txt

-You should insstall python3.x
+You should have python3.4.3 for stable work.

-To run the file you need to install the library vk_api.
-You can do it following ways:
+To run the file you need to install the vk_api library.
+You can do it in following ways:
 1. pip3 install vk_api
 2. install with PyCharm